 Streetcar

 The Seattle tram service consists of two lines: the South Lake Union Streetcar and the First Hill Streetcar.
-Trams arrive every 10 to 15 minutes, depending on time of day.
+Trams arrive every 10 to 15 minutes, depending on the time of day.

 Ferry

-Washington state operates the largest fleet of ferries in the US and runs both passenger and vehicle ferries.
-Services are regular and it isn't uncommon to commute via the ferry.
+Washington State operates the largest fleet of ferries in the US and runs both passenger and vehicle ferries.
+Services are regular, and it isn't uncommon to commute via the ferry.

 Taxis in Seattle